 Most prospective parents aren’t going to enroll on their first website visit.
-In order for you to follow up with them, you must capture their contact information on that first visit.
+In order for you to follow up with them, you must capture their contact information.
 Even if they just supply their email address, you can still send them your school newsletter or ask them if they need any more information.

 One effective technique for capturing contact info is with an “overlay.”
 Similar to a popup, an overlay is an engagement feature that typically asks users for their email address so they can “stay in the loop” or “receive a special offer.”
 An overlay is designed to be helpful in nature, and according to Econsultancy, websites with an overlay obtain “up to 400% more email opt-ins” than sites that use in-line forms.